All Housing Courses

 Right-Sizing Zoning for Better Outcomes

-By framing elements of the built environment that contribute to a community’s unique sense of place and using examples from codes adopted by communities across the United States, this course explores how to realign zoning with the goals and policies adopted in community plans.
+Using elements of the built environment that contribute to a community’s unique sense of place and examples from across the United States, this course explores how to realign zoning with the goals and policies adopted in community plans.

 Controlling Rents